La Araucana: Reception

 Ercilla embodied the Renaissance ideal of being at once a man of action and a man of letters as no other in his time was.
 He was adept at blending personal, lived experience with literary tradition.
 He was widely acclaimed in Spain.
-There is an episode in Miguel de Cervantes’s 17th-century novel Don Quixote, when a priest and barber inspect Don Quixote's personal library, to burn the books responsible for driving him to madness.
+There is an episode in Miguel de Cervantes's 17th-century novel Don Quixote, when a priest and barber inspect Don Quixote's personal library, to burn the books responsible for driving him to madness.
 La Araucana is one of the works which the men spare from the flames, as "one of the best examples of its genre", entirely Christian and honorable, and is proclaimed to be among the best poems in the heroic style ever written, good enough to compete with those of Ariosto and Tasso.

 Voltaire was much more critical, describing the poem as rambling and directionless and calling the author more barbarous than the Indians whom it is about.
 He does, however, express admiration for the speech in Canto II, which he compares favorably to Nestor's speech in the Iliad.

 In 1858, the French lawyer Antoine de Tounens, after reading the book in French translation, decided to go to South America to proclaim the kingdom of Araucanía and Patagonia with him as king.
-The de Tounens gained the support of a few Mapuche leaders who proclaimed him king but his kingship and kingdom was never recognized by Chile, Argentina or the European states.
+De Tounens gained the support of a few Mapuche leaders who proclaimed him king, but his kingship and kingdom was never recognized by Chile, Argentina or the European states.